Openpilot: History

-comma.ai was founded in September 2015 by George Hotz.
+comma.ai Inc was founded in September 2015 by George Hotz.
 The first version of openpilot was revealed a few months later in a Bloomberg article, showing functionality on a 2016 Acura ILX.
 The video and article instigated a cease and desist letter from the California Department of Motor Vehicles, claiming comma.ai was testing a self-driving car without a license.

 openpilot was packaged into a small, shippable device called the "comma one", announced at TechCrunch Disrupt.
 On October 27, 2016, NHTSA issued a Special Order to comma.ai demanding detailed information about the comma one, to determine if the device complies with legally required Federal Motor Vehicle Safety Standards. comma.ai responded in a tweet from Shenzhen, China, announcing the cancellation of the comma one.

 comma.ai open-sourced openpilot a month later, on November 30, 2016, emphasizing its intended use for research, without any warranty.

 On January 7, 2020, comma.ai introduced the $999 "comma two" device at CES in Las Vegas.
+In November 2020, Consumer Reports ranked openpilot above all other advanced driver-assistance systems on the market, including Tesla's Autopilot, Cadillac's Super Cruise and Ford's Co-pilot 360.
+In particular, openpilot's performance in the areas of driver engagement and ease of use scored better than all other systems evaluated by Consumer Reports.

 At comma's 2021 comma_con convention, the company released the "comma three devkit".
 This model uses two fish eye cameras oriented to the front and a long distance camera oriented to the rear to analyze the car's surroundings.

-Hotz announced in October 2022 that he was leaving comma.ai.
+In January 2023, The Verge found openpilot-based driving-assist technology to be better than that from legacy car manufacturers, delivering more "natural" and human-like driving experience.
+Nearly 5000 units of openpilot-supported Comma 3 devices were already said to be distributed.

+At comma's 2023 COMMA_CON convention, the "comma 3X" was announced as a successor to the comma three devkit at a lower price of $1249.
+In 2023, the total distance driven by openpilot's 6000+ users was said to have exceeded 90 million miles, an improvement over the 25 million miles figure reported in 2020.

+In April 2024, a new semi-autonomous Cannonball run record, involving a drive across the United States from the East Coast to the West Coast, was set using a 2017 Toyota Prius equipped with a comma 3X unit running openpilot.
+The drive took 43 hours and 18 minutes at 98.4% autonomy, (an average of 67 mph), beating the previous record set in a Tesla Model S (97.7% autonomy) by nearly 12 hours.

+Comma Hardware

 Features

+In contrast to traditional autonomous driving solutions where the perception, prediction, and planning units are separate "modules", openpilot adopts a system-level end-to-end design to predict the car's trajectory directly from the camera images. openpilot's end-to-end design is a neural network that is trained by comma.ai using real-world driving data uploaded by openpilot users.